 20 February 1998: Death of George Male aged 87.
 He joined the club in 1929 and finally left in 1975, having spent more than half his life at Arsenal.

 20 February 1999: First hat trick for Anelka v Leicester.
 Arsenal won 5-0, in what was part of a 19 match unbeaten run.
-After the game Arsène Wenger said to Bergkamp he had never seen anyone play so well without scoring.
+After the game Arsène Wenger told Bergkamp he had never seen anyone play so well without scoring.

-20 February 2007: Gilberto scored Arsenal’s fastest goal (v PSV) in the Champions League.
-It was timed at 20.07 seconds, and the record still stood as in 2014.
+20 February 2002: Gilberto scored Arsenal’s fastest goal (v PSV) in the Champions League.
+It was timed at 20.07 seconds..

 20 February 2007: Kevin Campbell’s last game as a footballer: Cardiff v WBA.
 After leaving football he moved into the security business.